codebytes/codebytes.github.io/_posts/2020-02-24-snake-oil-devops-beware.md

 - Jira/Service Now/GitLab/Azure DevOps/GitHub/Excel/Post-its is the only way to track work
 - If you buy this monitoring tool all your bugs will get caught

 Notice the lack of discussion about the company/business/team.
 What the business, what is important to the end users?
 How do you work?
 What are the processes to take a new idea, let the team work on it, and get that code into production?
-How do you know its running ok in production?
+How do you know its running OK in production?
 Do you know if the end user uses your new feature?

 When someone just focuses on the tool, they don't care about helping you to improve, your journey, or the actual outcome.
 They want to continuously deliver the value of your _wallet_ into theirs.